abluescarab/tModLoader-CustomSlot/README.md

 }
 ```
 Then just customize your item slot and add any additional functionality.

+### Slot properties
+* `ArmorType` - Used to determine the armor icon when the slot has an armor context and no empty texture.
+* `BackgroundTexture` - The background texture of the slot, typically a square.
+* `Context` - The context of the slot (`ItemSlot.Context`), used to determine default behavior.
+* `DefaultColors` - Use these colors for a `CroppedTexture2D` unless you want to customize the color and opacity.
+* `EmptyTexture` - A texture to draw inside the background when the slot is empty.
+* `ForceToggleButton` - Whether to force a toggle visibility button even if the context isn't for an equipment slot.
+* `HoverText` - The text to display when the mouse is hovered over the empty slot.
+* `IsValidItem` - A function to determine which items can be placed in the slot.
+* `Item` - The item in the slot.
+* `ItemVisible` - Whether the item is visible on the player (usually determined by the toggle visibility button).
+* `Partner` - A slot to swap items with when this one is right-clicked.
+* `Scale` - The current scale of the slot (0.5 is half-size, 1.0 is full-size, 2.0 is double-size, etc.).

 ## Reporting bugs and making suggestions
 Please use GitHub's [issues section](https://github.com/abluescarab/tModLoader-CustomSlot/issues) on this repository to report bugs, make suggestions, or request new features.